top of page

 Sarrail Ridge (via Rawson Lake)

 * Day hike (half-day for Rawson Lake).
 Out-and-back.
-Well-signed trail.
+Well-signed trail up to lake.

 * Trailhead: Upper Lake Day Use Area, use southernmost of 3 parking lots

 This is one of my favourite summer hikes, as well as a great option for snowshoeing in winter.
 You can do it with kids if they’re used to hiking and with leashed dogs, but expect the trail to be very busy on summer weekends.
 Rawson Lake is less accessible during shoulder seasons, where slushy conditions and melting snow make it an awkward choice.
-I would completely avoid Sarrail Ridge in the winter.
+Avoid Sarrail Ridge in winter.

-Make sure you purchase a Kananaskis Conservation Pass before coming out, and check the Kananaskis Country Trail Report beforehand (this trail does close often due to grizzly activity).
-Hike in a group and bring your bear spray.
+Make sure you purchase a Kananaskis Conservation Pass before coming out, and check the Kananaskis Country Trail Report beforehand (this trail closes often due to grizzly activity).
+Hike in a group, bring your bear spray and keep it accessible (not inside your backpack!).

 Make sure you’ve packed properly and don’t rely on cell service in this area of Peter Lougheed Provincial Park.
 OK, now let’s get going!